The fermionic DGFF and its scaling limit logCFT: Introduction

 In the breakthrough work \cite{HKV}, the authors address this conjecture from a new angle in the context of the Ising model and the discrete Gaussian free field.
 The key insight is the following: employing techniques of discrete complex analysis, the arguments typically used in the CFT literature can be reproduced at the discrete level in models that are sufficiently integrable.
 This way, one can render the space of local observables of the discrete model a representation of the relevant symmetry algebra.
 This approach permits a more systematic and exhaustive analysis of the space of local observables of a discrete model.
 This program was further applied to fermionic observables of the double-dimer model in~\cite{AdameCarrillo-discrete_symplectic_fermions}.
 Furthermore, in~\cite{ABK-DGFF_local_fields}, the authors used this approach to establish a one-to-one correspondence between local observables of the DGFF and local fields in the free boson CFT---hence finding for the first time the full structure of a CFT in a lattice model.

 In certain critical models of statistical mechanics, the correlation functions of specific observables exhibit logarithmic divergencies when their insertion points are brought together.
 While this behaviour appears to spoil the conformal covariance of the theory, it can still be incorporated in the framework of CFT---theories featuring this phenomenon are referred to as logarithmic conformal field theories (logCFTs).
-From a rigorous perspective, this class of models has recently attracted considerable attention.
-In particular, Ruelle and others found natural observables in the Abelian sandpile model that can be accommodated in a logCFT ---see \cite{PR-multipoint_abelian_sandpile}; see also \cite{Ruelle-SM in the large} for a review--- and Camia and Feng have made substantial progress on the description of critical (site Bernoulli) percolation as a logarithmic CFT.
+This class of models has recently attracted considerable attention.
+Notably, Ruelle and others found natural observables in the Abelian sandpile model that can be accommodated in a logCFT---see \cite{Ruelle-SM in the large} for a review.
+Also critical (site Bernoulli) percolation has seen a notorious breakthrough in its description as a logarithmic CFT in the series of works \cite{camia_perco,CF-percolation_log_OPEa,CF-percolation_log_OPEb,CF-percolation_energy}.

 One of the most well-understood examples of a logCFT is the symplectic fermions, which was first described by Kausch in \cite{Kau00}---see \cite{AdaCar-symplectic_fermions} for a review of the theory in general domains.
 This logCFT has been connected to the uniform spanning tree ---\cite{LPW-UST_CFT}--- and the Abelian sandpile model ---\cite{Ruelle-SM in the large}---.
-In turn, certain correlation functions in these two probabilistic models are well-known to be computable via a discrete model known as the fermionic discrete Gaussian free field (fDGFF)---see, e.g., \cite{CCRR-fDGFF_sandpile_UST}.
+In turn, certain correlation functions in these two probabilistic models are well-known to be computable via a discrete model known as the fermionic discrete Gaussian free field (fDGFF)---see, e.g., \cite{BCHS-fDGFF_forests,CCRR-fDGFF_sandpile_UST}.

 For a given mesh size $\meshsize>0$, the fermionic DGFF on a discrete domain $\ddomain{\meshsize}\subset\meshsize\Z^2$ can be roughly understood as generated by two fermionic fiedlds $\xi$ and $\theta$ whose correlation functions are discrete harmonic as long as the fields are inserted away from each other.
 The fermionic nature of the fields yields a determinantal structure of the multipoint correlation functions of the model.
 See Section~\ref{subsec: fDGFF def} for the precise definition.